 ADDITIONAL MEASURES IN PLACE FOR 16 AND 17-YEAR OLDS

-At New College, we treat students who are 16 or 17 in a way that helps foster their burgeoning independence while still ensuring their safety.
+At New College Group, we treat students who are 16 or 17 in a way that develops their independence while still ensuring their safety.
 In most ways, they are treated as an adult in the school but the following also apply:

 FURTHER MEASURES FOR UNDER- 16s